 Credit Counseling and Debt Management Plans

 Consumers facing a mountain of debt have several options.
 The worst is to do nothing — you will likely end up in bankruptcy court, with your house foreclosed and your car repossessed.
 Credit counseling and debt management plans are two alternatives that may be useful.
 We’ll explore their benefits and drawbacks, and then contrast them with our debt settlement program.
+If you’d like to find out exactly how much you are paying in loan interest and principal, visit our credit card interest rate calculator.

 According to a 2005 congressional report, credit counseling was a response to the mid-1960s explosion in personal bankruptcies.
 Credit card companies and lending banks set up the National Foundation for Credit Counseling (NFCC).
 Through credit counseling agencies (CCAs), members offered advice to consumers about managing their debts and finances, often in face-to-face meetings.
 The results varied, from setting up budgets to debt management plans (DMPs) to declaring bankruptcy.

-DMPs were, and are, plans to help consumers pay off their debts.
+DMPs were and are, plans to help consumers pay off their debts.
 They were hatched up by creditors and counselors to get borrowers to pay up instead of declaring bankruptcy.
 While originally set up as non-profit organizations, Congress found that many CCAs had close ties to for-profit corporations that were often run by family members or close associates.
 So-called “processing fees” paid by CCA clients were forwarded to the for-profit companies, representing a substantial source of profit.

 How DMPs Work